BZoennchen/supercollider-book/chapters/sounddesign/filters/3-frequency-filters.md

 # Frequency Filters

-Frequency filters are the filters we mean if we talk about filters in general.
+When we talk about filters, we usually mean frequency filters.
+Their arguments are more meaningful than the filters discussed in section [Basic Filters](sec-basic-filters).
 They attune the band of frequencies of a signal.

 As Butterworth stated: